Neo4j Research

 Welcome to Neo4j Research, where we turn science into technology.

-At Neo4j, we build graph data products that delight our users and strive to always surpass customer expectations.
+At Neo4j, we build a graph intelligence platform that delights our users and always strive to surpass customer expectations.
 Our products are built on a rich, collaborative history of computer science research and solid engineering.

 Neo4j Research is where we explore future possibilities, both to enhance current products and to discover new opportunities.
-As multi-disciplinary computer scientists, we work with product teams at Neo4j as well as leading research institutions around the world with the common goal to accelerate graph technology.
+As multi-disciplinary computer scientists, we work with product teams at Neo4j as well as leading universities around the world with the common goal to accelerate graph technology.

 At Neo4j, we perform systems research on all parts of the graph data stack.
 We are currently working on a diverse set of projects that target temporal graph use-cases, leaderless transaction processing methods, and novel query runtimes based on dynamic programming languages.